Island Provisions and Restrictions

 RIOC makes every effort to accommodate the many requests we receive, however the only way these projects can be done efficiently and safely is through communication and regular interaction with the Permit Department and Public Safety Department.
 There are currently several major projects being performed on Roosevelt Island and due to the extensive equipment and deliveries involved, RIOC requires all contractors to adhere to various provisions, set in place to ensure the safety of residents and visitors to the island, as well as prevent and avoid any hazardous or dangerous conditions:

-1. All contractors and subcontractors must promptly notify the Permit Department and Public Safety Department (PSD) at least 48 hours in advance of commencement or completion of work.
+1. Once a permit is approved and fully executed, all contractors and subcontractors must promptly notify the Permit Department and Public Safety Department (PSD) at least 48 hours in advance of commencement or completion of work.

 2. All contractors and subcontractors must promptly notify PSD at least 48 hours in advance of any truck deliveries that must be escorted onto and off the island.
 PSD escorts are required- as deemed necessary by RIOC- and especially in instances where large or oversized trucks must navigate the Helix Ramp safely.
 In order to facilitate and accommodate PSD escorts, contractors and/or their drivers must notify PSD at least 48 hours in advance.
 Time restrictions also apply.
 Failure to promptly notify PSD will result in denial of access to the Helix Ramp and the island.